Has your startup has reached the point where you need to make your first hire?

-Plus, past behaviour is often a good indicator of future behaviour, and so you can quickly learn how someone will fit into your startup by reviewing their references.
+Plus, past behavior is often a good indicator of future behavior, and so you can quickly learn how someone will fit into your startup by reviewing their references.

 Gather references from two people, who were senior to the person you’re looking to hire.

 It’s also key that you pay special attention to any biases that you may have, during the selection process.

 For some reason or another, you might think that only certain kinds of people do well in certain roles.

 Having a bias for certain candidates is only natural – but you don’t want to let these biases get in the way of hiring the right person for the role.

 For instance, you might think that a younger coder is going to do a better job than someone who is 50+.
 Even though the person over 50 is actually better suited to the role, both on paper and from what you learned during the interview process.

 It’s important to catch yourself whenever you let your biases get in the way, as caving into them may lead to you neglecting the candidate that would produce the greatest results for your company.

 If you want to learn more about how biases can impact your hiring decision, Rand Fishkin has created a great post on the topic.

 If you’re really struggling to select a candidate, consider asking each of your candidates to come in for an ‘audition.’